Australian Student Visa: GS Requirements, Finances and the Path from Study to Work

 -

-Key documents: passport, CoE, a 3-month bank statement, OSHC, IELTS/PTE, school certificate/diploma with translation, birth certificate.
+Key documents: passport, CoE, a three-month bank statement, OSHC, IELTS/PTE, school certificate or diploma with translation, and birth certificate.

 Working While You Study

-Since July 2023 the limit is 48 hours per fortnight during the semester, and unlimited during holidays.
-Research Master's and PhD students are exempt from the limits.
-An important rule: you may only start working after you have begun classes.
-Exceeding the limit is a direct breach of visa conditions, with the risk of visa cancellation.
+Since July 2023 the limit has been 48 hours per fortnight during term and unlimited during the holidays.
+Research Master's and PhD students are exempt from the cap.
+One important rule: you may only start work once classes have begun.
+Exceeding the limit directly breaches your visa conditions and risks cancellation.

 After Graduation: Temporary Graduate visa (Subclass 485)

-Australia's main bonus is the Temporary Graduate visa (Subclass 485).
-Bachelor's, Master's and PhD graduates can obtain from 2 to 5 years of legal work in Australia, depending on their level of education and field.
+Australia's main draw is the Temporary Graduate visa (Subclass 485).
+Bachelor's, Master's and PhD graduates can secure from 2 to 5 years of legal work in Australia, depending on their level of education and field.

 -

-Completion of at least 2 years of full-time study.
+Completion of at least two years of full-time study.

 -

-Submitting the application within 6 months of receiving the diploma.
+Applying within six months of receiving the diploma.

 -

-Aged under 35 (research Master's students and PhD candidates retain the right to apply up to the age of 50).
+Aged under 35 (research Master's students and PhD candidates may apply up to the age of 50).

-On the Subclass 485 you can work full-time without restrictions, change employers and professions.
-It is a direct path to experience and, after that, to permanent residence through skilled migration (the general points system) or employer sponsorship.
+On the Subclass 485 you can work full-time without restrictions and change employers and professions freely.
+It is a direct route to experience and, in turn, to permanent residence through skilled migration (the general points system) or employer sponsorship.

 Pitfalls and Realities

-GS is not a formality.
-Visa refusals are most often linked precisely to the five answers being deemed unconvincing.
-Specifics and a logical connection between your past, present and future are critically important.
+GS is no formality.
+Visa refusals are most often down to the five answers being judged unconvincing, so specifics and a logical thread linking your past, present and future are vital.

 Financial history.
-A sudden deposit of a large sum into the account a month before applying is a red flag.
-The funds must have a clear origin, and although no strict period is set, in practice it is recommended that they sit in the account for at least 3 months.
+A large sum deposited into the account a month before applying is a red flag.
+The funds must have a clear origin, and although no fixed period is set, it is best for them to have been in the account for at least three months.

 Application timing.
-The application can be submitted after receiving the CoE; the visa window opens 124 days before the course start date.
-Plan your submission at least 2–3 months before the date stated in the CoE, allowing time for the medical examination (up to 4 weeks) and ImmiAccount processing.
-Do not start working before official visa confirmation and the start of classes — this too constitutes a breach of conditions.
+You can apply once you have your CoE; the visa window opens 124 days before the course start date.
+Aim to submit at least 2–3 months before the date stated in the CoE, leaving time for the medical examination (up to four weeks) and ImmiAccount processing.
+Do not start work before your visa is officially confirmed and classes have begun — this, too, breaches your conditions.

 What Matters for Applicants from Kyrgyzstan

 The Australian Embassy in Almaty handles visa matters for citizens of Kyrgyzstan.
-All applications are submitted online; biometrics are provided in Almaty.
-Plan your trip to Kazakhstan in advance.
-Bear in mind that Kyrgyzstan falls into the category of countries subject to heightened scrutiny of financial documentation.
-We recommend approaching the preparation of statements with the utmost care: translate them into English, have them notarized and ensure a clear origin of the funds.
+All applications are submitted online and biometrics are given in Almaty, so plan your trip to Kazakhstan in advance.
+Bear in mind that Kyrgyzstan falls into the category of countries whose financial documentation faces heightened scrutiny.
+We recommend preparing your statements with the utmost care: translate them into English, have them notarised and ensure the funds have a clear origin.

 Conclusion

 The Australian student visa is a modern system — stricter than before, but with clear criteria.
-The main requirements: finances of at least 29,710 Australian dollars a year (with a clear history), IELTS 6.0, answers to the five GS questions with transparent logic, and mandatory OSHC.
-The upsides are working up to 48 hours per fortnight and the post-study Subclass 485 visa for up to 3 years.
+The main requirements: funds of at least 29,710 Australian dollars a year (with a clear history), IELTS 6.0, answers to the five GS questions with transparent logic, and mandatory OSHC.
+The upsides are working up to 48 hours per fortnight and the post-study Subclass 485 visa for up to three years.
 The downsides are the long processing times (up to 12 weeks) and the need to travel to Almaty for biometrics.
-With careful document preparation and a convincing justification of your study purpose, the visa is attainable, and the post-study opportunities make Australia one of the best options for long-term career planning.
+With careful document preparation and a convincing case for your study purpose, the visa is well within reach, and the post-study opportunities make Australia one of the best options for long-term career planning.

-If you still have questions about choosing an Australian university, preparing your GS answers or drawing up financial documents, get in touch with our specialists.
-We will help you build a submission strategy, minimize the risk of refusal and complete the path to an Australian degree without unnecessary delays.
+If you still have questions about choosing an Australian university, preparing your GS answers or putting together your financial documents, get in touch with our specialists.
+We will help you build a strong application, minimise the risk of refusal and complete the path to an Australian degree without unnecessary delays.